pasky/claude.vim/plugin/claude_system_prompt.md

     print(1)
 ```

-N.B.
-You can use any vim key sequence if you are very sure, as long as it deletes any content you are changing and leaves vim in insert mode - e.g. `/^function! s:Example(/<CR>O` will prepend your new code above the specific function.
-Note that the sequence is executed in normal mode, not exmode.
-(Use ::/../,/../c etc. for ranged changes, with the double column.)
+In special circumstances when you don't rewrite a code function 1:1, you use any vim key sequence, as long as it deletes any content you are changing and leaves vim in insert mode.
+For example, you use `/^function! s:Example(/<CR>O` to prepend your new code ABOVE the specific function.
+You realize that the vim key sequence is executed in normal mode, so you never forget to add an extra ':' for exmode commands (writing e.g. file::/../,/../c etc. for ranged changes).

 ## Vimexec Command Blocks

+In cases 1:1 code replacement would be grossly inefficient (particularly complex refactorings),
-For complex refactorings or other global changes, you can also execute specific normal-mode vim commands to modify a buffer using this format:
+you follow this format to execute a sequence of normal-mode vim commands to modify a buffer:

 ```vimexec buffername
 :%s/example/foobarbaz/g